Dental Implants Rocky Hill

 Who Dental Implants Can Help

-Dental implants remain one of the most effective forms of tooth replacement simply because of the number of people that can benefit from their use.
+Dental implants remain one of the most effective forms of tooth replacement simply because of the number of people who can benefit from their use.
 In fact, more people are eligible to receive dental implants than ever before thanks to ongoing advancements in the dental field.
 Before we get started, we’ll go over the different paths you could take for your treatment plan depending on a few key factors, including the number of teeth you need to replace.

-Who is a Good Candidate for Dental Implants?
+Who Is a Good Candidate for Dental Implants?

 There’s no limit to the number of teeth that dental implants can replace.
 Before you commit to implant surgery, we need to examine your mouth to determine how many implant posts will be needed.
-Whether you’ve lost one tooth or an entire arch, implant surgery is a viable option so long as your jaw has a sufficient amount of bone and the rest of your mouth is free of infection and dental disease.
+Whether you’ve lost one tooth or an entire arch, implant surgery is a viable option so long as your jaw has a sufficient amount of bone, and the rest of your mouth is free of infection and dental disease.

-Additionally, you should be able to undergo a minor surgery.
+Additionally, you should be able to undergo minor surgery.
 That means if you have a pre-existing condition that could put you at risk of receiving dental implants, our team will make sure to discuss this with you ahead of time.

 Missing One Tooth